elenaeslin/odin-recipes/README.md

 * 4- The project was to introduce HTML basis only, but I wanted to practice some CSS learned in previous courses, so I added style.css to all four pages.

 ## Considerations
 * Font Awesome is used to add an icon of cutlery to make the logo.
-For this purpose, it is only necessary to add the link reference in the <head> part of index.html.
+For this purpose, it is only necessary to add the link reference in the <em>head</em> part of index.html.
 Link reference from: https://cdnjs.com/libraries/font-awesome
 * CSS flexbox is used in the main page to make a horizontal display of all the recipes.
 * CSS grid is employed in every recipe page to align both ingredients part and directions.